Chocolate cardamom cake

 - 25 gr pistachionuts chopped roughly

-Heat the oven to 180 C. Bruise the cardamom pods and remove the black seeds.
+- Heat the oven to 180˚ C (350˚F).
+Bruise the cardamom pods and remove the black seeds.
 Throw away the green shells and ground the black seeds in the pestle and mortar.

-Put the flour and cocoapowder through a sieve above your bowl.
+- Put the flour and cocoa powder through a sieve above your bowl.
 Add the hazelnuts directly and mix everything together with a wooden spoon gently.
-Stir in the milk together with the ground cardamom seeds and the chocolate pieces.
+Stir in the milk together with the ground cardamom seeds and the chopped chocolate pieces.

-For the sauce you can put the chocolate and the butter together in a bowl and melt it au bain marie above softly boiling water.
+- For the sauce you can put the chocolate and the butter together in a bowl and melt it in a double boiler above softly boiling water.
 Make sure the bottom of your bowl does not touch the water.
 Once it is all melted, leave to let it cool a little bit.
 You want it to firm up a tiny bit before you pour it over the cake.
 Finish with the chopped pistachio's.